Onboarding onto PillPack

 Customers don’t understand how their own copays work

-Terminology is confusing; like ‘transfer’ is not
+Terminology is confusing; like ‘transfer’ is not customer-facing, but ‘interim supply’ is

 Customer service weren’t using the term OTC (over-the-counter)